BetterBot-ai/.github/profile/README.md

 ## Support

 If you have any questions or issues with BetterBot, our support team is available to help.
 You can contact us through our website or via email at support@betterbot.com.

+## Contributing

+We appreciate your interest in contributing to the development of BetterBot.
+As a private company, we are not currently accepting external contributions to our codebase.

+However, we're always looking for ways to improve our product and welcome any feedback you may have.
+If you have ideas or suggestions on how we can make BetterBot better, please don't hesitate to contact us at support@betterbot.com.

+Thank you for your understanding, and we hope to continue delivering a high-quality product to our users.